rogov-dvp/Java-Projects/README.md

 (7) In the case of the player begin caught by the minotaur, they are given the screen below.
 They are given two options:

-One, restart with a new random-generated maze with same difficulty.
+1. One, restart with a new random-generated maze with same difficulty.

-Two, go back to difficulty options page to change difficulty and reload the same maze (with new random white-key locations).
+2. Two, go back to difficulty options page to change difficulty and reload the same maze (with new random white-key locations).

 <img src="README-Images/Slain-Page.png" height="300px" alt="Slain-Page">

 (8) In the case of the player collect all keys and wins, they are given the screen below.
 Given with the same two options:

-One, restart with a new random-generated maze with same difficulty.
+1.One, restart with a new random-generated maze with same difficulty.

-Two, go back to difficulty options page to change difficulty and reload the same maze (with new random white-key locations).
+2.Two, go back to difficulty options page to change difficulty and reload the same maze (with new random white-key locations).

 <img src="README-Images/Win-Page.png" height="300px" alt="Win-Page">